 Help for depression might include an antidepressant and professional counseling, or hospitalization if the symptoms are severe and require more intensive treatment.
 Dementia care commonly involves medications that help with particular symptoms, such as sleep problems, memory loss, or changes in behavior.

-If a senior you love has been diagnosed with either depression or dementia, or is struggling with any other difficulties of aging, Stay Home Care offers Nashville, TN elder care as well as care throughout the surrounding areas that can help.
-With our full variety of senior home care services, such as companionship, meal preparation, errand-running, housekeeping, transportation, and personal hygiene care, we’re here for whatever particular needs your loved one is facing.
+If a senior you love has been diagnosed with either depression or dementia, or is struggling with any other difficulties of aging, Stay Home Care, a top provider of home health services in Nashville, TN and the surrounding areas, can help.
+With our full variety of senior home care services, such as elderly companion care, meal preparation, errand-running, housekeeping, transportation, and personal hygiene care, we’re here for whatever particular needs your loved one is facing.
 Contact us online or at 615-964-7726 for more information or to request a free in-home consultation.